SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [dflex-js/dflex](https://github.com/dflex-js/dflex) - The sophisticated Drag and Drop library you've been waiting for 🥳
 - [rejetto/hfs](https://github.com/rejetto/hfs) - HFS is a file server offering a virtual file system (vfs).
 You can easily share a single file instead of the whole folder, or you can rename it, but without touching the real file, just virtually.
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [ruilisi/fortune-sheet](https://github.com/ruilisi/fortune-sheet) - A drop-in javascript spreadsheet library that provides rich features like Excel and Google Sheets